brendan-duncan/webgpu_inspector/README.md

 - Make sure the dependencies are installed: `npm install`
 - Compile the project: `npm run build`.
 - Compile on file changes: `npm run watch`.

+After the project is built:

+- If you have the DevTools open, right-click on the WebGPU Inspector DevTools panel, select `Reload frame`.
+- Some changes require a full reload.
+Open **chrome://extensions**, press the refresh button for the WebGPU Inspector extension.
+With DevTools open for the page, right-click on the refresh button for the page and select "Empty Cache and Hard Reload".
+Then right-click on the WebGPU Inspector DevTools panel and select "Reload frame".
+This will make sure Chrome's cache has been fully cleared.

+**Notes**
 - Sometimes the terser minimizer can make source map debugging problematic.
 To simplify debugging, edit **rollup.config.js** and comment out the terser entry in plugins.

-After the project is built:

-- If you have the DevTools open, right-click on the WebGPU Inspector DevTools panel, select `Reload frame`.

 ## External Dependencies